Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/getting-started.md

 Working with Docker, you will bump into words like **images** and **containers**.
 They sound a bit similar, but it's quite important to know the difference between them.

 - A **Docker image** is like a recipe  (a template) for cooking an environment: it is read-only, it is inert, it has instructions.
-You will see that there are several *layers* in an image: these are just a bunch of read-only files that contain the recipe instruction.
+You will see that there are several *layers* in an image: these are just a bunch of read-only files that contain the recipe instructions.
 - A **Docker container** is like the cake you just take out of the oven: it is a virtualized runtime environment that is (to some extend) isolated from your system.
 Just as you can make several cakes using the same recipe, you can make several containers out of a Docker images: a container is  an *instance* of a Docker image.

 > Read more about the differences between Docker images and Docker containers [here](https://www.whitesourcesoftware.com/free-developer-tools/blog/docker-images-vs-docker-containers/)